MrBeast: Investments and partnerships

 Donaldson invested in the gaming startup Backbone, supporting its Backbone One controller and companion content app for mobile players.
 In March 2021, he partnered with the Creative Juice financial network to launch Juice Funds, a $2 million pool that invests in emerging creators.
-The next month he became a long-term investor and partner in the financial technology company Current, which promoted the deal through giveaways, and he later faced criticism when fans lost money in a cryptocurrency venture he had endorsed.

-Donaldson expanded into education in November 2022 by partnering with East Carolina University on a YouTube content-creation course.
+In November 2022, Donaldson announced a partnership with East Carolina University to establish a credentialing program for employees in the creator industry, expected launch sometime in 2023.
+As of October 2025, the program had not yet materialized, with minimal updates from Donaldson and ECU.
 He also appeared as a guest judge on Gordon Ramsay's Food Stars in May 2023.
-In 2025, he announced a collaboration with James Patterson on a thriller novel slated for publication by HarperCollins in 2026.
+In 2025, he announced a collaboration with James Patterson on a thriller novel; The Most Dangerous Games was published by HarperCollins the following year.

+Fintech

+In April 2021, Donaldson became a long-term investor and partner in the financial technology company Current, which promoted the deal through giveaways.
+Later that month, he also faced criticism when fans lost money in a cryptocurrency venture he had endorsed.

+In February 2026, Donaldson's Beast Industries acquired the youth-oriented fintech app Step.
+The app is focused on providing tools to manage money and build credit.
+In a tweet posted February 9, Donaldson said he hoped the acquisition would help improve financial literacy among young people.

 Television

-FAST Channel

 In 2023, a free ad-supported streaming television channel named Mr. Beast that shows only previously released MrBeast YouTube videos began airing on the Roku Channel service.

+In July 2026, ABC announced that Donaldson would appear as a guest investor on the 18th season of the business reality television series Shark Tank.
+He is set to be joined on the panel by Jeffrey Housenbold, the CEO of Donaldson's holding company, Beast Industries.